Ignatimus/data-analysis-portfolio/README.md

 Each folder in this repo contains one full project.
 Inside each project folder, you'll typically find:

-- A detailed analysis and code snippets
+* A detailed analysis and code snippets
-- A `Visuals/` folder with all generated graphs and dashboards
+* A `Visuals/` folder with all generated graphs and dashboards
-- (Optional) Any relevant datasets or scripts
+* (Optional) Any relevant datasets or scripts
+* A `README.md` file in every folder explaining its contents and project scope

 ---